thephpleague/csv/docs/9.0/reader/record-mapping.md

 - They will return `null` or a specified default value, if the cell value is `null` and the type is `nullable`
 - If the value can not be cast they will throw an exception.

-For scalar conversion, type casting is done via PHP's `ext-filter` extension.
+For scalar conversion, type casting is done using PHP's `ext-filter` extension.

 <p class="message-info">Untyped properties are considered as being <code>mixed</code> type.</p>